Octet rule

 The octet rule is a chemical rule of thumb that reflects the theory that main-group elements tend to bond in such a way that each atom has eight electrons in its valence shell, giving it the same electronic configuration as a noble gas.
-The rule is especially applicable to carbon, nitrogen, oxygen, and the halogens; although more generally the rule is applicable for the s-block and p-block of the periodic table.
-Other rules exist for other elements, such as the duplet rule for hydrogen and helium, or the 18-electron rule for transition metals.
+The rule is especially applicable to carbon, nitrogen, oxygen, and the halogens, although more generally the rule is applicable for the s-block and p-block of the periodic table.
+Other rules exist for other elements, such as the duplet rule for hydrogen and helium, and the 18-electron rule for transition metals.

-The valence electrons can be counted using a Lewis electron dot diagram as shown at the right for carbon dioxide.
-The electrons shared by the two atoms in a covalent bond are counted twice, once for each atom.
+The valence electrons in molecules like carbon dioxide (CO2) can be visualized using a Lewis electron dot diagram.
+In covalent bonds, electrons shared between two atoms are counted toward the octet of both atoms.
 In carbon dioxide each oxygen shares four electrons with the central carbon, two (shown in red) from the oxygen itself and two (shown in black) from the carbon.
 All four of these electrons are counted in both the carbon octet and the oxygen octet, so that both atoms are considered to obey the octet rule.